-The German-French pianist Elena Fischer-Dieskau has been continuously praised by the press and audience for her intensely captivating stage presence and provokes high enthusiasm each time she performs.
+The German-French pianist Elena Fischer-Dieskau is consistently praised by critics and audiences for her intensely captivating stage presence, and provokes great enthusiasm each time she performs.

-Ms. Fischer-Dieskau studied in the USA at the Peabody Institute of the Johns Hopkins University in Baltimore where she got invited to join the class of one of the most reknowned pianists and pedagogues in the world, Leon Fleisher.
+Ms. Fischer-Dieskau studied in the USA at the Peabody Institute of the Johns Hopkins University in Baltimore with legendary pianist and pedagogue Leon Fleisher, where she completed her Graduate Performance Diploma.

-She was the recipient of a full scholarship tuition and completed her graduate performance diploma under his guidance.
 Prior to that, she obtained her undergraduate degree while she was studying with Vladimir Krainev at the Hochschule f.
-Musik, Theater und Medien in Hannover, Germany.
+Musik, Theather und Medien in Hannover, Germany.
 With a french mother, she partly grew up in France where she attended the Conservatoire de Paris as a child.

 Elena has appeared at prestigious festivals and concert halls around the world- at the Brahms-Gesellschaft Schleswig-Holstein, Lisztomanias (Rencontres Internationales Franz Liszt, Chateauroux, Earthquake concert series (Friedrichshafen, Piano Salon Christophori (Berlin), The Festival International de Colmar 'Vladimir Spivakov' (Alsace, the Auditorium du Louvre, Perth Concert Hall, and at the Cidade das Artes and Theatro Municipal in Rio de Janeiro.